Meredith Grey: Characterization

 Meredith Grey serves as the protagonist and focal point of Grey's Anatomy.
 She has been described by Grey's Anatomy executives as "intelligent, compassionate, hard-working, oftentimes outspoken, easily distracted, and indecisive".
 Ellen Pompeo has reflected on her character's evolving personality, noting that Meredith's journey has moved from a state of depression to one of relative happiness and being "fixed".
-When asked about Meredith's demeanor, Pompeo humorously remarked that she wasn't sure if Meredith even knew how to have fun, adding, "All of my scenes with [Patrick Dempsey] are the same—we're either breaking up or having sex".
+When asked about Meredith's demeanor, Pompeo humorously remarked that she was not sure if Meredith even knew how to have fun, adding, "All of my scenes with [Patrick Dempsey] are the same—we're either breaking up or having sex".

 The dynamic between Meredith Grey and Derek Shepherd became one of the show's core relationships, fueled by the chemistry between Pompeo and Patrick Dempsey.
 In an interview with Good Morning America, Pompeo acknowledged their strong on-screen connection, stating, "I am so incredibly lucky to have Patrick [Dempsey], to have the chemistry that we do.
 We have an amazing relationship, and it's like any other relationship—you have your ups and downs.
 But we work it out, and we've found a way to do this for this long, still get along, and make it work."

 Despite their undeniable chemistry, Pompeo admitted to Entertainment Weekly that there were some awkward moments while filming romantic scenes, given the brother-sister dynamic she felt with Dempsey.
 She recalled, "It's awkward with Patrick because he's like my brother.
 As soon as the camera is off, I'm like, 'Is your hand on my butt?'
 But there are millions of girls who have been waiting for this, so I feel an obligation to the fans."

 Throughout Season 2, Shonda Rhimes used the shared dog, "Doc", between Meredith and Derek as a metaphor for their relationship.
 The dog represented their complex and evolving dynamic as a couple.
 According to Rhimes, Meredith is characterized by doing what she believes is right, even when faced with difficult or morally ambiguous decisions.
 She characterizes Grey as doing what she thinks is right: